livecycle/preevy/site/docs/ci/example-github-actions.md

 ```

 ## Permissions
-Make sure your code has the required permissions. we are using `pull-requests: write` to write our deployed URLs on the PR, `contents: read` to read the docker file, and `id-token` for GitHub's OIDC Token endpoint
+Preevy requires the following [GitHub Actions permissions](https://docs.github.com/en/actions/using-jobs/assigning-permissions-to-jobs):

+* `contents: read`: used by Preevy to read the Docker Compose file(s)
+* `pull-requests: write`: used by the Preevy GitHub plugin to write the deployed URLs on the PR

+In addition, if you're using GitHub's OIDC Token endpoint to authenticate to your cloud provider (as in the below examples), `id-token: write`: is also needed.

 ```yaml
 permissions: